Intangible Adorations Caravan - NOW Magazine

 IAC is Co-Produced by Tangled Art + Disability, Other HeArts Collective and Mighty Brave Productions & presented and funded by ArtworxTO, Canada Council, Ontario Arts Council, Partners In Art, Toronto Arts Council and the National Creation Fund.

-July 6 at 9 pm.
-Free. *No tickets required.
+*No tickets required.
 Arrivals may begin 30 minutes prior to showtime.
-Show is approx 1 hour.
+Show is approximately 1 hour.